Qazeer/artefacts.help/pages/windows/ntfs_mft.md

    directly deleted during the file deletion process.
 Metadata information, and content for `MFT` resident files, can thus be retrieved for recently deleted files (as long as the `file record` is not overwritten by a new entry).

+   Additionally, the `entry` number of the record remains unchanged, the `sequence` number is simply incremented by one upon the file deletion.

 #### $STANDARD_INFORMATION vs $FILE_NAME